Lacuna-JDCE/lacuna-stats-tools/README.md

 # Statistics retrieval
-This folder contains scripts that can be utilized to retrieve information about web applications modified by different analysis tools.
+This folder contains scripts that can be utilized to retrieve information about web applications modified by different analysis tools (e.g. https://github.com/nielsgrootobbink/lacuna).